fracasula/gouter/README.md

 ```
 ## How to go get it

-In your terminal: `go get -u github.com/fracasula/gouter`
+* In your terminal: `go get -u github.com/fracasula/gouter`
-In your go files: `import "github.com/fracasula/gouter/router"`
+* In your go files: `import "github.com/fracasula/gouter/router"`

 ## Try it out

 Just pull the project, change the `main.go` file as you wish and run `make`.
-It will build a Docker container and expose an HTTP server on the 8080 for you to test.
+It will build and run a Docker container with an HTTP server on the 8080 for you to test.